 Your Height and Weight

-In addition to the length of the bed, your body measurements play a huge role in the mattress thickness.
-A mattress should sit off the ground a comfortable distance to get in and out of bed.
+In addition to the length of the bed, your body measurements play a huge role in mattress thickness.
+A mattress should sit off the ground comfortably to get in and out of bed.
 So a thicker mattress is better for anyone taller or heavier, as it provides more support.